emezeske/lein-cljsbuild/README.md

 This is a leiningen plugin that makes it easy (and quick) to compile ClojureScript source into JavaScript.
 It's similar to [cljs-watch] [1], but is driven via lein instead of via a standalone executable.
+This means that your project can depend on a specific version of lein-cljsbuild, fetch it via `lein deps`, and you don't have to install any special executables into your `PATH`.

   [1]: https://github.com/ibdknox/cljs-watch